doocs/leetcode/solution/2900-2999/2922.Market Analysis III/README_EN.md

 | item_id       | int     |
 | seller_id     | int     |
 +---------------+---------+
-order_id is the primary key for this table. item_id is a foreign key to the Items table. seller_id is a foreign key to the Users table.
+order_id is the column of unique values for this table. item_id is a foreign key to the Items table. seller_id is a foreign key to the Users table.
 This table contains order id, order date, item id and seller id.</pre>